Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it. ~Hebrews 13:2

 - Sunday school classrooms, adult Bible study, fellowship hall, coffee service

-- Offer guests the yellow “Guest Information” pamphlet located at the guest book station
+- Offer guests the white “Guest Information” pamphlet located at the guest book station

 - Introduce guests to a Pastor or Elder and anyone else